 A longer-term account worth consideration is the 7 Year Flex Certificate from SRP Federal Credit Union.
 It requires an opening deposit of at least $5,000.
 The account allows you to adjust your rate at the end of your 5th and 6th years, allowing you to snag the current rate at the time if it’s higher.
 The penalty for an early withdrawal equals one year’s dividends.

 SRP Federal Credit Union was founded in 1960.
-SRP membership is open to members of select Georgia and South Carolina communities, their family and household members, spouses of deceased members and members of the Greater Augusta-Fort Gordon Chapter of the Association of the United States Army.
+SRP membership is open to members of select Georgia and South Carolina communities, their family and household members and spouses of deceased members.
+You’re also eligible if you sign up for a membership with the Greater Augusta-Fort Gordon Chapter of the Association of the United States Army.

 The 72-month standard CD is the longest term offered by Third Federal Savings and Loan.
 It earns at a competitive rate and requires only $500 to open and start saving.
-The penalty for an early withdrawal from a 72-month CD equals 18 months’ interest.
+The penalty for an early withdrawal from a 72-month CD equals 18 months’ interest, whether earned or not.

 Third Federal is based in Cleveland, where it was founded back in 1938.